pingidentity/pingdirectory-go-client/configurationapi/docs/AddResultCriteriaRequest.md

 ### NewAddResultCriteriaRequest

-`func NewAddResultCriteriaRequest(criteriaName string, schemas []EnumthirdPartyResultCriteriaSchemaUrn, localAssuranceLevel []EnumresultCriteriaLocalAssuranceLevelProp, remoteAssuranceLevel []EnumresultCriteriaRemoteAssuranceLevelProp, extensionClass string, ) *AddResultCriteriaRequest`
+`func NewAddResultCriteriaRequest(criteriaName string, schemas []EnumthirdPartyResultCriteriaSchemaUrn, extensionClass string, ) *AddResultCriteriaRequest`

 NewAddResultCriteriaRequest instantiates a new AddResultCriteriaRequest object This constructor will assign default values to properties that have it defined,